x03xd/keyloggerServer/README.md

 # 🧩 Keylogger Server Project

-This project contains server-side components for a keylogger system built at the **Layer 4 (L4)** level of the OSI model — it operates directly over **TCP sockets** without using any application-layer protocols like HTTP.
+This project contains server-side components for a keylogger system built at the **Layer 4 (L4)** level of the OSI model - it operates directly over **TCP sockets** without using any application-layer protocols like HTTP.

+In practice, network communications that aim to blend into normal traffic often use protocols and traffic patterns that resemble legitimate network activity.
+For this reason, using HTTPS can be an effective approach, as it matches common traffic observed in many environments.
+Encrypting communications may also be beneficial despite the additional overhead, since it prevents the payload from being directly inspected and classified based solely on its contents.

+It is important to note that many enterprise environments deploy security controls such as TLS-intercepting proxies.
+In these setups, an organization-controlled root CA certificate is installed on managed endpoints, allowing TLS connections to be terminated, inspected, and analyzed before the traffic is re-encrypted and forwarded to its destination if it complies with organizational security policies.

 The server behavior is determined by the `--mode` argument provided at runtime, allowing two different modes: